vishalthapa07/rule_extrapolation/README.md

 Other Grammars

-You can change the grammar by passing it via command line:
+You can change the grammar by passing it via command line.
+Available grammars:

+Regular grammars:
-aNbN - equal a's and b's, a's first (context-free) baN - starts with b, even number of a's (regular) parentheses_and_brackets - matched () and [] (Dyck language)
+- baN - starts with b, even number of a's
+- bbaN - b's before a's, even number of a's

+Context-free grammars:
+- aNbN - equal a's and b's, a's first
+- abN - equal a's and b's (any order)
+- aNbM - a's before b's (any counts)
+- aNbNaN - twice as many a's as b's, a's-b's-a's pattern
+- brackets - matched brackets []
+- parentheses - matched parentheses ()

+Context-sensitive grammars:
+- aNbNcN - equal a's, b's, and c's, a's-b's-c's order
+- parentheses_and_brackets - matched () and [] (nested)
+- separated_parentheses_and_brackets - matched () and [] (separated)
+- not_nested_parentheses_and_brackets - matched () and [] (not nested)

 Example with aNbN grammar: